 This hilltop monastery got its name from the segment of Jesus’ cross that was supposedly kept here.
 The abbey is at the top of Łysa Góra (595m).
 It has a fascinating history going back nearly a millennium.
+Besides the 2km hike up from the Nowa Słupia entrance, there's access from the west via the village of Huta Szklana.
+While you can drive up, many prefer to park and hike up the moderately steep and bucolic 1.8km road to the monastery.

-Most sources estimate it was built in the 11th century on an 8th- and 9th-century pagan worship site.
+Most sources estimate the complex was built in the 11th century on an 8th- and 9th-century pagan worship site.
 In more recent times, with the abolition of the Benedictine Order by the Russians in 1819, the abbey was converted into a prison.
 After a brief period of restoration, under Nazi Germany the buildings were reconverted into prisons.
 The Gestapo tortured many monks here before transporting them to Auschwitz-Birkenau, and many Soviet prisoners of war were executed and buried in mass graves near the peak.
 Under communism, the abbey was transferred to the national park and renovations commenced.